srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

-- piRavith thuyar … – AzhwAr wonders “Why they approach emperumAn and simply stop with insignificant results?”. piRavi – janmam – here also includes the other 5 aspects viz – asthi (existence), pariNamathE (change), vivarthdhathE (growth), apakshIyathE (decline) and vinasyathi (cease to exist).
+- piRavith thuyar … – AzhwAr wonders “Why do they approach emperumAn and simply stop with insignificant results?”. piRavi – janmam – here this term also includes the other five aspects viz – asthi (existence), pariNamathE (change), vivarthdhathE (growth), apakshIyathE (decline) and vinasyathi (cease to exist).
 To eliminate all of these (they worship emperumAn).
 He too prays to emperumAn in thiruviruththam 1 “inninRa nIrmai ini yAm uRAmai” (I cannot bear this suffering any more) – what is the reason for AzhwAr censuring these persons here?
 For AzhwAr, when samsAram (material suffering) is eliminated, he is naturally leaning towards kainkaryam.
 But for the kaivalyArththis, eliminating material suffering is the only goal – so, there is a distinction.

 - gyAnaththuL ninRu – The result of “piRavith thuyar aRa” (eliminating of material suffering) leads to “gyAnaththuL ninRu” (being situated in proper knowledge).
 AthmA is both gyAna guNakam (one who has knowledge as an attribute/quality) and gyAthA (one who knows).]

 - thuRavich chudar viLakkam thalaip peyvAr – The contraction of knowledge for the AthmA that is seen in material situation does not exist in the liberated state where the knowledge is fully expanded.
-When we look at “piRavith thuyar aRa gyAnaththuL ninRu” from upAsana perspective, “thuRavich chudar viLakkam” (giving up attachments and self-realization) are the result.
+When we look at “piRavith thuyar aRa gyAnaththuL ninRu” from upAsana perspective, “thuRavich chudar viLakkam” (giving up attachments and self-realisation) are the result.

 - aRavanai – dhArmika – the most benevolent. emperumAn only looks for the quality of approaching him even for insignificant results – he becomes pleased by that and bestows the results.
-Even they don’t want him and pray for insignificant fruits, he mercifully bestows them those results.
+Even when they don’t want him and pray for insignificant fruits, he mercifully bestows them those results.

-- Azhippadai anthaNanai – One who holds sudharsana chakram which will remove the obstacles for self-realization.
+- Azhippadai andhaNanai – One who holds sudharsana chakram which will remove the obstacles for self-realisation.
 Here, bhagavAn is treated by kaivalyArththis as cow-dung which is a purifier but once purified the cow-dung that was used to purify gets thrown out.
 They only looked at emperumAn as “sudhdhan” (pure/purifier) but their hearts did not understand his bhOgyathA (most enjoyable nature).
 AzhwAr is saying “Instead of becoming mesmerized in the divine posture of emperumAn holding the chakram in his hand, they simply hold him as the one who purifies them”.

 - maRaviyai inRi manaththu vaippArE – without forgetting, they will meditate upon him.
 For AzhwAr, when he sees the beautiful form of emperumAn with his chakram, he does not remember the first line (where its explained that emperumAn is the one who relieves us from samsAram). thirumangai AzhwAr too said in periya thirumozhi 10.10.9 “Azhiyodum ponnAr sArngamudaiya adigaLai innAr enRu aRiyEn” (I don’t recognize this master [of mine] who has the chakram and golden bow in his hands) – AzhwArs become bewildered seeing emperumAn‘s beautiful form.
-If his divine form can even make his devotees forget the good aspects (real identity, etc), how come it does not make these kaivalyArththis forget the bad aspect (their attachment to self enjoyment)?
+If his divine form can even make his devotees forget the good aspects (real identity etc), how come it does not make these kaivalyArththis forget the bad aspect (their attachment to self enjoyment)?
 They will pursue him (meditate upon him) for self-enjoyment even after seeing his divine form.
 In case of upAsakar (bhakthi yOga nishtar), the same is explained as – even after experiencing his most enjoyable nature, how they are staying steady instead of losing their consciousness – they are pretty strong-hearted.